SL-Mar/Publications/Readme.md

 ## **Connect with Me**
-If you find my articles useful or interesting, feel free to explore my [GitHub](https://github.com/SL-Mar) for related projects or connect with me for collaboration opportunities.
-For over 25 years, and continuing for the foreseeable future, I've spent half my time at sea, writing outside of a traditional academic setting.
+For over 27 years, and continuing for the foreseeable future, I've spent half my time at sea, writing outside of a traditional academic setting.
 This undoubtedly presents challenges to my progress.
-However, my long-term goal remains: to fully automate research in quantitative finance and theoretical physics.
+However, my long-term goal remains: to fully automate research in quantitative finance and theoretical physics.If you find these projects interesting, feel free to explore my [GitHub](https://github.com/SL-Mar) or connect with me for collaboration opportunities.

 ---

-**Thank you for exploring my articles! 🚀**